 At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

-Any changes we may make to our privacy notice in the future will be posted on this page and, where appropriate, notified to you by post or e-mail.
-We continually review and update this Privacy Notice to reflect changes in our services as well as to comply with changes in Data Protection Laws and Legislation.
+Any changes we may make to our privacy notice in the future will be posted on this page.
+We periodically review and update this Privacy Notice to reflect changes in our services as well as to comply with changes in Data Protection Laws and Legislation.
 We would, therefore, encourage you to review this Notice on a regular basis.

 2. Who are we?

-Viridor is a recycling, renewable energy and waste management company in the United Kingdom, owned by the Pennon Group Plc.
+Viridor is a recycling, renewable energy and waste management company in the United Kingdom, owned by KKR.

 Your point of contact for all matters relating to privacy and personal data in connection with us will be Viridor.
 Section 12 below provides our data protection registration information and details of who to contact if you have questions about this Privacy Notice or your personal data.